 Planning

 Planning on Developing your Property?
-Know the Zoning?
+Here's where to start.

 What is a Zoning By-law?

 Zoning By-law 2014-14 is the comprehensive zoning by-law applying to all properties in the Township of Muskoka Lakes.
-Zoning By-laws regulate how land and buildings are used, the location of buildings, lot coverage, building heights and other provisions necessary to ensure proper development.
+Zoning By-laws regulate how land and buildings are used, the location of buildings, permitted lot coverage, building heights, and other provisions necessary to ensure proper development.

 How do I find out what the zoning is for my property?

-Visit the Muskoka Lakes Web Map to determine your zoning designation or contact the Planning Department at the Township of Muskoka Lakes.
+Visit the Muskoka Lakes Web Map to determine your zoning designation or contact the Planning Department at planning@muskokalakes.ca for zoning confirmation.
 Official Zoning Schedules are located at the Township of Muskoka Lakes Municipal Office.
 Please contact the Planning Department for current information.

 Pre-Consultation with Township Planning Staff

 A Pre-consultation is highly recommended for Official Plan Amendments, Zoning By-law Amendments, Site Plan Applications, Minor Variance and Consent Applications.
-Please request a pre-consultation through our Pre-Consultation Request Form.
+Please view the Pre-Consultation Guide for assistance.
+Should you have any questions, please contact the Planning Department at planning@muskokalakes.ca

 Apply for a Planning Application through Cloudpermit